N-AO5/tech264-IaC/Research IaC/README.md

  Provisioning can occur both on-premise (physical hardware) and in the cloud (virtualized resources like AWS, Azure, or Google Cloud).

 Some Configuration Management (CM) tools can handle basic infrastructure provisioning.
-- Ansible: Can perform some basic infrastructure provisioning tasks, such as launching cloud instances on AWS, Azure, or Google Cloud.
-However, it is more commonly used to configure systems once they are provisioned.

-- Puppet/Chef: These CM tools can configure the infrastructure after it's provisioned but are not typically used for initial provisioning.

 # What is Ansible and how does it work?